suiljex/dotfiles/.dotfiles/INSTALL.md

 You also might want to create `/swap` partition

-If you use only one drive I suggest this partitioning scheme:
+If you use only one drive I suggest this layout (GUID Partition Table):

-(gpt)
 |       dev|     size|    fs|         type| mount
 |----------|---------|------|-------------|------
 | /dev/sda1| 1024 KiB|   raw|    BIOS boot|